alexprengere/product/README.md

 ```

-Now let's try with sqrt as objective function to minimize.
+Now let's try with `sqrt` as objective function.
 Note that `(1, 1)` is now after `(0, 2)` and `(2, 0)`.

 ```python